cherrisimo/oekolopoly-rl/README.md

    <img src="images/envvar.png" align="center" width="40%"/>

    ## TO DO
-   -  [ ] Test giving reward only at the end of the game, meaning it receives only incentive if the agent has played between 10 and 30 rounds.
-Reward should be calculated as in the original game.
-   -  [ ] Develop further Wrapper to split the observation space in low-medium-high
+   -  [ x] Develop further Wrapper to split the observation space in low-medium-high
-   -  [ ] Develop another Wrapper to split action in three sectors which are to be distributed among the 5 Life Areas
+   -  [x ] Develop another Wrapper to split action in three sectors which are to be distributed among the 5 Life Areas
-   -  [ ] Test different reward systems on PPO, A2C, DDPG, TD3, SAC
+   -  [ ] Test and compare original and help reward on PPO, A2C, DDPG, TD3, SAC with wrappers

    ## Resources
    * [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/guide/rl_zoo.html)